Netflix/falcor/documentation/jsongraph.md

 }
 ~~~

-References are handled specially during Path evaluation.
-If a Reference is encountered when there are still keys left in the path to be evaluated, a new Path is created.
-The new path is formed by concatenating the remaining keys to the end of the reference Path.
-This process is known as “path optimization”, because the optimized Path we create is a quicker route to the requested value.
-Path optimization produces the following Path:
+References are handled specially during [Path](http://netflix.github.io/falcor/documentation/paths.html) evaluation.
+If a Reference is encountered when there are still keys left in the [path](http://netflix.github.io/falcor/documentation/paths.html) to be evaluated, a new [Path](http://netflix.github.io/falcor/documentation/paths.html) is created.
+The new [Path](http://netflix.github.io/falcor/documentation/paths.html) is formed by concatenating the remaining keys to the end of the reference [Path](http://netflix.github.io/falcor/documentation/paths.html).
+This process is known as “path optimization”, because the optimized [Path](http://netflix.github.io/falcor/documentation/paths.html) we create is a quicker route to the requested value.
+[Path](http://netflix.github.io/falcor/documentation/paths.html) optimization produces the following [Path](http://netflix.github.io/falcor/documentation/paths.html):

 ~~~js
 ["todosById", 44].concat(["name"]) // ["todosById", 44, "name"]
 ~~~

-Once we create an optimized path, we begin evaluating it from the root of the JSON Graph object.
+Once we create an optimized [Path](http://netflix.github.io/falcor/documentation/paths.html), we begin evaluating it from the root of the JSON Graph object.

 ~~~js
 // evaluating ["todosById", 44, "name"]